Kingdom Perspective Encyclopedia

 Deep Structure and First Principles

-The deep structure concerns personhood, covenantal obligation, trust, betrayal, reconciliation, authority, speech, and the discipline of love.
-The governing question is not merely “How do humans experience this?” but “What must be true about God, creation, sin, redemption, and final judgment for this to be seen truthfully?”
+The deep structure concerns loyalty, truth, sacrificial love, correction, encouragement, and Christ as the highest friend.
+The first question is not merely how humans feel about this subject, but what must be true about God, creation, moral order, sin, redemption, and final accountability for it to be seen truthfully.

 Metaphysical / Ontological Analysis

-At the level of being, humans are contingent, embodied, morally accountable creatures.
+At the level of reality, humans are finite, dependent, embodied, morally accountable creatures.
 God alone is self-existent and ultimate.
-Therefore Friendship cannot be interpreted as though human feeling, desire, injury, or social approval were the measure of reality.
+Therefore friendship cannot be interpreted as though human preference, usefulness, emotion, or social approval were the measure of being.

 Psychological-Spiritual Dynamics

-In the soul, Friendship may expose fear, desire, resentment, grief, guilt, pride, unbelief, hope, or longing.
-The spiritual task is not denial but discernment: the heart must be brought into the light of God’s Word and tested by what it loves, fears, excuses, and worships.
+In the soul, friendship may expose fear, pride, longing, impatience, shame, control, resentment, desire for approval, or unbelief.
+The issue is not only behavior; it is worship.
+The heart must be brought into the light and judged by what it loves, fears, excuses, and obeys.

 Divine-Perspective Analysis

-God sees Friendship without panic, ignorance, sentimentality, or injustice.
-He knows the true condition of the heart, the real weight of suffering, the seriousness of sin, and the end toward which He governs history.
+God sees friendship without panic, ignorance, flattery, or sentimentality.
+He knows the true state of the heart, the real weight of duty, the danger of idolatry, and the eternal end toward which all things move.

 Trinitarian and Redemptive-Historical Integration